Night Sky Photography

 The Milky Way is best photographed during the darkest period of night between the end of astronomical dusk and the beginning of astronomical dawn, particularly during a new moon in an area with no light pollution and during the seasons where the photogenic galactic core is still visible above the horizon.
 More on that subject later.
 The brightest stars and a few planets are prominent during the darkest period of blue hour and nautical twilight.
 This is my favorite time to either start a star trails timelapse, or end one, with some rich dark blue colors in the sky.

 To translate these twilight terms into specific times for our geological location we have to use apps and almanacs.
-One of my favorite apps for this on an iPhone is PhotoPills.
-It is a powerful all-in-one program that I’ve found no equal for on Windows, Mac, Linux, or Android.
-But there are several other programs you can jump between to get some of the same information.
+One of my favorite apps for this on both iOS and Android is PhotoPills.
+It is a powerful all-in-one program that I’ve found no equal for and every photographer should own, but there are several other programs you can jump between to get some of the same information.